-Some people with Parkinson’s don’t see movement accurately, and seem unable to judge the speed of moving objects such as traffic.
-If you experience this problem, try to take extra care when crossing roads or when driving.
-Speak to your health professional for advice.
+You might not see movement accurately, and seem unable to judge the speed of moving objects such as cars.
+If you experience this problem, try to take extra care when crossing roads or when driving, and speak to your health professional for advice.

 Problems with glasses

-If you have Parkinson’s, your posture may become stooped.
-This can cause problems if you wear glasses.
+Some people with Parkinson’s find that their posture becomes stooped, which causes problems if they wear glasses.
 If you often lean forward, then you might find that you end up looking over your frames instead, or your glasses slip down.
 Your optician should be able to help you adjust your frames and lenses to suit your posture.

 For people with the less common 'closed-angle' glaucoma, anticholinergic drugs are not recommended and levodopa (co-beneldopa and co-careldopa) should be used with caution.

 This website has been set up for the general public by the College of Optometrists.
 They have developed a set of patient information leaflets to give straightforward advice about some common eye problems.
 You can also search for optometrists in your local area.